Crequency/Cheese/README.md

 # Cheese

-A util of KitX Project that helps to init project, fetch codes and develop plugins.
+A util of Crequency that helps to manage repository, fetch codes and develop plugins.